Is erysipelas treatable? How to treat erysipelas at home

 Local manifestations of the disease may be different.
 Depending on their nature, the following types are distinguished:

 if the skin is covered with bright red erythema (growth), which has clear boundaries, then this indicates an erythematous form.
-Subsequently, the newly formed crust may begin to peel off. similarly with the above process, the erythematous-bullous form of the disease also proceeds.
-However, after a day or a little more in the place affected by the infection, upper layer the skin flakes off and forms a bubble with a clear liquid, which subsequently bursts.
-If the subsequent healing is successful, then new skin will appear as a result.
-Otherwise, erosion may occur. if, by analogy with the erythematous-bullous form, the resulting bladder is filled with bloody contents, then this indicates the presence of a bullous-hemorrhagic form. the erythematous-hemorrhagic form is similar to a large bruise, which is the result of hemorrhage from the resulting erythema into the subcutaneous layers.
+Subsequently, the newly formed crust may begin to peel off.
+The erythematous-bullous form of the disease proceeds similarly to the process described above.
+However, after a day or a little more in the area affected by the infection, upper layer The skin peels off and forms a bubble with a clear liquid, which subsequently bursts.
+If subsequent healing is successful, new skin will result.
+Otherwise, erosion may occur. if, by analogy with the erythematous-bullous form, the resulting bubble is filled with bloody contents, then this indicates the presence of a bullous-hemorrhagic form.
+The erythematous-hemorrhagic form is similar to a large bruise, which is the result of hemorrhage from the resulting erythema into the subcutaneous layers.

-At the first signs of the disease, you should consult a doctor who will prescribe necessary treatment to stop the development of the inflammatory process.
+At the first signs of illness, you should consult a doctor who will prescribe necessary treatment to stop the development of the inflammatory process.

 Diagnostics

-Since the symptoms of erysipelas can often resemble other diseases, such as scleroderma, thrombophlebitis, systemic lupus erythematosus, and others, diagnostics are of great importance.
-And only an experienced specialist will be able to establish a diagnosis based on a thorough questioning of the patient and the presence of characteristic symptoms.
-A complex of laboratory tests can also be performed.
+Since the symptoms of erysipelas can often resemble other diseases, such as scleroderma, thrombophlebitis, systemic lupus erythematosus and others, diagnosis is of great importance.
+And only an experienced specialist will be able to establish a diagnosis based on a thorough questioning of the patient and the presence characteristic symptoms.
+A set of laboratory tests can also be performed.

-Depending on the severity of the disease, treatment can be carried out on an outpatient basis or (in most cases) inpatient with hospitalization in an infectious diseases hospital.
+Depending on the severity of the disease, treatment can be carried out on an outpatient basis or (in most cases) inpatiently with hospitalization in an infectious diseases hospital.

 To suppress erysipelas of the legs, antibiotics are necessarily used, which can be taken in the form of tablets or injections.
-It can be erythromycin, furazolidol or others.
-The course of antibiotic treatment can be from 7 to 10 days.
-In some cases, anti-inflammatory drugs are prescribed.
-Also, since the disease is directly related to a decrease in immunity, a complex of vitamins is prescribed.
-In addition to the internal fight against the disease, an ointment containing an antibiotic will be highly effective, as well as treatment of the affected skin area with furatsilin.
-Apply different kinds physiotherapy, such as exposure to ultraviolet radiation or high frequency currents, as well as laser therapy.
-In severe cases, the treatment is prescribed in a complex way, taking into account medications that support the work of the heart, kidneys and other internal organs.
+This may be erythromycin, furazolidol or others.
+The course of antibiotic treatment can last from 7 to 10 days.
+In some cases, anti-inflammatory medications are prescribed.
+Also, since the disease is directly related to decreased immunity, a complex of vitamins is prescribed.
+In addition to the internal fight against the disease, an ointment containing an antibiotic, as well as treating the affected area of skin with furatsilin, will be highly effective.
+Apply different kinds physiotherapy, such as exposure to ultraviolet radiation or high-frequency currents, as well as laser therapy.
+In severe cases, treatment is prescribed comprehensively, taking into account medications that support the functioning of the heart, kidneys and other internal organs.

 Treatment of erysipelas of the legs at home with folk remedies

-Treatment of erysipelas with folk methods is that unique case when official medicine recognizes their effectiveness, as well as the effectiveness of conspiracies.
-So there are several different ways treatment of erysipelas with alternative medicine:
+Treatment of erysipelas with traditional methods is a unique case when official medicine recognizes their effectiveness, as well as the effectiveness of conspiracies.
+So there are several different ways treatment of erysipelas using alternative medicine:

-Chalk is included in the mass of recipes to combat the disease.
-So chalk in a pure powdered state is applied to the damaged area.
-On top of the leg is covered with a woolen red cloth, which is fixed with a bandage.
-Chalk changes once a day.
-After 5 days, the inflammation will pass.
+Chalk is included in a lot of recipes to combat the disease.
+So chalk in a pure powdery state is applied to the damaged area.
+The leg is covered with red woolen cloth, which is secured with a bandage.
+The chalk is changed once a day.
+After 5 days the inflammation will go away.
 Honey has long been famous for its healing and antimicrobial properties.
-In the treatment of erysipelas, he also found application.
-Silk cloth or its pieces are soaked in healing product beekeeping, after which they are applied to the affected area on the leg and wrapped with bandages.
+It has also found application in the treatment of erysipelas.
+Silk fabric or pieces thereof are soaked in healing product beekeeping, after which they are applied to the affected area on the leg and wrapped with bandages.
 One compress should be applied for three days.
 A dry mixture prepared from sage leaves and chalk powder is also applied to the sore leg.
-The components are taken in equal proportions and applied to the chintz fabric, which is subsequently covered with a leg.
+The components are taken in equal parts and applied to calico fabric, which is subsequently used to cover the leg.
 The mixture is changed four times a day.
-Lotions from the infusion of Datura grass effectively relieve inflammation.
-For this, two tablespoons of herbs are boiled and insisted for half an hour, after which the infusion is filtered.
-The resulting broth is mixed with boiled cold water in equal proportions, after which gauze, folded in several rows, is soaked in the solution and applied to the inflamed area.
+Lotions made from infusion of Datura herb effectively relieve inflammation.
+To do this, boil two tablespoons of herbs and leave for half an hour, after which the infusion is filtered.
+The resulting decoction is mixed with boiled cold water in equal proportions, after which gauze, folded in several rows, is soaked in the solution and applied to the inflamed area.

 Relapses of erysipelas occur in every tenth patient.
-As a rule, this happens in the first three years after the disease.
-Moreover, the place of "deployment" of the mug can change.
-Moreover, statistics show that recurrence is more common in women than in men.
-To prevent recurrence, you should follow the rules of personal hygiene, treat in a timely manner skin diseases(fungi and inflammation of the ulcer) avoid diaper rash and sunburn.
+As a rule, this happens in the first three years after the illness.
+Moreover, the place of “dislocation” of the erysipelas can change.
+Moreover, statistics say that recurrent disease is more common in women than in men.
+To prevent relapses, you should follow the rules of personal hygiene and promptly treat skin diseases(fungi and ulcer inflammation) avoid diaper rash and sunburn.

-Deciphering online tests - urine, blood, general and biochemical.
-What do bacteria and inclusions mean in a urinalysis?
-How to understand the analysis of a child?
-Features of an MRI analysis Special tests, ECG and ultrasound Pregnancy rates and deviation values ..
-Explanation of analyzes
+Interpretation of online tests - urine, blood, general and biochemical.
+What do bacteria and inclusions mean in a urine test?
+How to understand the tests of a child?
+Features of MRI analysis Special tests, ECG and ultrasound Norms during pregnancy and the meaning of deviations..
+Explanation of tests

-But sometimes the skin itself becomes the object of attack by microorganisms - then dermatological diseases develop, among which is erysipelas.
+But sometimes the skin itself becomes the target of attack by microorganisms - then dermatological diseases develop, among which is erysipelas.

 Erysipelas (erysipelas) - what is it?

-Erysipelas is an acute diffuse inflammation of the skin (less often mucous membranes) of infectious origin, usually affecting the face or lower legs.
+Erysipelas is an acute diffuse inflammation of the skin (less commonly, mucous membranes) of infectious origin, usually affecting the face or legs.

-Erysipelas is caused by group A beta-hemolytic streptococcus when it penetrates the thickness of the skin through small abrasions, cuts, insect bites, scratches, abrasions.
+Erysipelas is caused by group A beta-hemolytic streptococcus when it penetrates the skin through small abrasions, cuts, insect bites, scratches, and abrasions.

 Erysipelas is more common in men of working age and in women over 45 years of age.
-For children under the age of one year, it is a mortal danger (photo 3).
+For children under the age of one year, it poses a mortal danger (photo 3).

 Group A beta-hemolytic streptococcus

-Group A β-hemolytic streptococcus itself (GABHS) was discovered relatively recently (150 years ago), but mankind has been familiar with the diseases it causes for a long time.
+Group A β-hemolytic streptococcus (GABHS) itself was discovered relatively recently (150 years ago), but humanity has been familiar with the diseases it causes for a long time.

-It belongs to the conditionally pathogenic microflora, because it is present in almost all people in the oral cavity, respiratory tract, skin and external genitalia.
-Good immunity limits its virulence (degree of infectivity).
+It belongs to the opportunistic microflora because it is present in almost all people in the oral cavity, respiratory tract, skin and external genitalia.
+Good immunity limits its virulence (degree of infectiousness).

-GABHS spreads very quickly through the air, through the digestive tract and objects, so it is usually detected in rooms where children and work groups stay for a long time, 57.6% of sore throats and 30.3% of acute respiratory infections are caused by it.
+GABHS spreads very quickly through the air, through the digestive tract and objects, so it is usually detected in rooms where children and work groups are present for a long time; 57.6% of sore throats and 30.3% of acute respiratory infections are caused by it.

-Streptococci survive when frozen and heated to 70°C for 2 hours; in dried biomaterial (blood, pus), they remain highly infectious for several months.
-Toxins cause severe heart and kidney disease.
+Streptococci survive freezing and heating to 70° for 2 hours; in dried biomaterial (blood, pus) they remain highly infectious for several months.
+Toxins cause severe heart and kidney diseases.

-For children, the carriage of the pathogen in the upper respiratory tract is more characteristic.
-When examining schoolchildren, BHSA is isolated in the nasopharynx by 20-25% of children.
+For children, carriage of the pathogen in the upper respiratory tract is more common.
+When examining schoolchildren, GABHS is isolated in the nasopharynx of 20-25% of children.

 Causes of erysipelas of the legs

-The cause of erysipelas of the legs can be small abscesses, boils and carbuncles, purulent wounds.
-The spread of dangerous streptococcus in the skin can be facilitated by frequent hypothermia of the legs or excessive sunbathing, causing microtrauma of the skin.
+The cause of erysipelas of the legs can be small ulcers, boils and carbuncles, and purulent wounds.
+The spread of dangerous streptococcus in the skin can be facilitated by frequent hypothermia of the legs or excessive sunbathing, causing microtrauma to the skin.

-Erysipelas on the leg is very often the result of other serious diseases:
+Erysipelas on the leg is very often a consequence of other serious diseases:

-Stressful situations that sharply reduce immunity can give impetus to the attack of streptococcus on its carrier.
+Stressful situations that sharply reduce immunity can give rise to an attack by streptococcus on its carrier.

-Chronic foci of infection in the form of destroyed teeth, enlarged tonsils 5-6 times increase the risk of erysipelas in any part of the body.
+Chronic foci of infection in the form of decayed teeth and enlarged tonsils increase the risk of erysipelas on any part of the body by 5-6 times.

 Symptoms of erysipelas of the leg, photo